Last updated on November 19th, 2022 at 10:59 am

 UGC NET History Syllabus

-Those candidates, who are preparing for NET JRF History can read or download UGC NET History Syllabus here.
-NTA NET History syllabus is divided in 10 units.
+Those candidates, who are preparing for NET JRF History can read or download UGC NET History Syllabus from here.
+The syllabus is divided into 10 units.
 All candidates should prepare for the exam according to the syllabus.
-The syllabus gives you the right direction for any exam.
+Syllabus gives you the right direction for preparation for exam.

 UNIVERSITY GRANTS COMMISSION